Sam Bat: Background

-Holman was raised in Kansas City and rural South Dakota.
+Sam Holman was raised in Kansas City and rural South Dakota.
 After serving in the United States Army, he married a Canadian woman and moved to Ottawa.
 They later divorced, after which he became a stagehand carpenter at the National Arts Centre.
 He quit in 1994 after sustaining a knee injury.

 After spring training in 1996, Holman's friend Bill Mackenzie, who was working as an MLB baseball scout for the Colorado Rockies, told him that baseball bats were breaking too frequently, asking Holman if he could "do something about it".
 Holman read about the physics of baseball and researched baseball bat patents.
 After some trials with ironwood, he eventually settled on using maple wood, which has greater density than the traditional ash wood, to manufacture bats.

 He manufactured his first bat in his garage from a stairway bannister, and tested the 33-ounce bat with local children before Mackenzie suggested a test trial with the Ottawa Lynx, a nearby Triple-A minor league team in the International League.
 Among the players to test the bat was Fernando Seguignol, who became the first professional player to hit a home run with a maple bat.
 In April 1997, Holman went to Toronto, where he met with Joe Carter, Carlos Delgado, and Ed Sprague Jr., convincing them to test his bats during batting practice.

 Holman established the company with financing from his sister in 1997 following the successful trial of his bats by the Toronto Blue Jays.
 Carter used a Sam Bat, which was not officially licensed by MLB at the time, by sneaking it into a game during the 1997 season, hitting a home run in one of his at-bats.
 He became the company's first MLB client.
 In 1998, MLB approved the maple bat for use in games, and Sam Bat became an authorized licensee of MLB.

 Holman continued to manufacture baseball bats in a workshop at his home until opening a 29000 sqft factory on a 2 acre site in Gatineau in late 2001.
 In November 2011, the company moved to North Industrial Park in Carleton Place.

 Holman's brother Nathan designed the bat logo.